 Application and Examination Requirements

-2. Passing score for written exam is 70%.
+2. A cumulative passing score for the written and oral exams is 70%.
 In case a second written examination is needed due to inadequate score, a separate examination fee must be paid prior to retaking the written examination.
 A 6 month waiting period is required prior to retaking the examination.

 3. Oral Examination can be taken immediately after the successful completion of the Written Examination or within 2 months after passing the Written Examination.